ton-community/ton-docs/docs/v3/guidelines/smart-contracts/howto/wallet.md

 ### Compiling wallet code

-Now that the private and public keys and the `subwallet_id` are clearly defined, we must compile the wallet code.
-We’ll use the [wallet v3 code](https://github.com/ton-blockchain/ton/blob/master/crypto/smartcont/wallet3-code.fc) from the official repository.
+Now that we have the private and public keys and the subwallet_id clearly defined we need to compile the wallet code.
+To accomplish this, we’ll use the [wallet v3 code](https://github.com/ton-blockchain/ton/blob/master/crypto/smartcont/wallet3-code.fc) from the official repository.

 The [@ton-community/func-js](https://github.com/ton-community/func-js) library is necessary to compile wallet code.
 This library allows us to compile FunC code and retrieve a cell containing the code.
 To get started, install the library and save it to the `package.json` as follows: